paiximarivida/Support-Fast-French/README.md

 No

 ## Can I buy an ad-free version of the app?
-No, at this moment we're only running ad-based
+No, at this moment we're only running ads-based

 ## How to reach us to further questions and troublemaking?
 You can contact us at any time through our social networks Facebook and Instagram (search for @IDKYApps) or send an email to augustohmp@hotmail.com